renato-macedo/100DaysOfCode/README.md

 Thanks to college I got a free account on FrontendMasters, started digging a little deeper into Node, first time working with streams

 ## Day 21/22
-found good Node content on FrontendMasters that goes beyond just express apps
+I found good Node content on FrontendMasters that goes beyond just Expressjs apps

 ## Day 23/24
 Spent a lot of time researching how to keep the user logged in using JWT, turns out it's not as easy as I thought, maybe one day I'll write the tutorial I didn't find

 ## Day 25/26/27
-I refactored the blog project to use the mysql2 promise wrapper and then went back to the web version of the Pocket-like app and I'm building the UI right now, I just hate css
+Refactored the blog project to use the mysql2 promise wrapper and then went back to the web version of the Pocket-like app and I'm building the UI right now, I just hate css

 ## Day 28/29/30
 Since I didn't know what I wanted for the UI, I wasted a lot of time trying libraries and redoing things.
-Anyway, always make a prototype
+Anyway, always make a prototype.

 ## Day 31/32/33/34
-the web app and extension are finally working together but with a few bugs, after fixing them I might start working on the mobile app
+The web app and extension are finally working together but with a few bugs, after fixing them I might start working on the mobile app

 ## Day 35/36
 Fixed some usability bugs in the extension and started the mobile version